Looking for staff in the hospitality industry? Tips from business owners

 Hiring a self-employed professional is not the best solution for all hospitality entrepreneurs, according to Robèr Willemsen, president of trade association Koninklijke Horeca Nederland (KHN).
 “Business owners always have to keep a close eye on their profit margins.
 Another option would be to shorten your opening hours.
 That way, you will need less staff and will not increase your team’s workload.”
 Figure out what works best for you and ask your accountant to weigh in if necessary.

 Finding staff in a tight labour market is a challenge.
-Still experts and entrepreneurs see opportunities, such as recruiting via Open Hiring or finding foreign staff.
-Learn from their experience and tips.
+Discover 11 (less) common ways of recruiting staff, such as recruiting via Open Hiring or finding foreign staff.

 Staff shortages also affect entrepreneurs Martin Dieleman of Tof Koekie in Rosmalen and Rob van de Velde of De IJzeren Man in Vught.
 They came up with smart solutions.
 Dieleman hired an employee from an unexpected source and Van de Velde changed his business process.
 In the video below, they share their story and give tips.